Cooked and Ready to serve

 Step Three: Slice and Cut In Half

-It’s much easier to cut it this way because you’re not having to handle such a large squash.
-I used a really good knife and it was easier than I had expected to cut through the rind and flesh.
-Now you cut those pieces in half.
+Cutting it this way is much easier because you don’t have to handle such a large squash.
+I used an excellent knife, which was easier than I had expected to cut through the rind and flesh.
+Now, you cut those pieces in half.

 Banana Squash: How To Cook It